Loading Chant Generator

 Goodchild, "Gregorian Chant for Church and School" 1944, 21 [1]

 CPU Gregorian Chant was created by Robby Strong as the capstone project for his undergraduate studies in Creative Technology & Design at the University of Colorado, Boulder.
+He can be reached at robbyastrong@gmail.com.

 Visit the project's Github page for documentarion.